Custom Miniature Sensors in Critical Care | The Rising Demand for Precision

 1. Respiratory Monitors

-How Miniature Sensors Upgrade the Device: Tiny pressure sensors can be placed on the body or in close proximity to the lungs, providing real-time data that can help medical personnel quickly identify any changes in a patient's condition.
+🔬 How Miniature Sensors Upgrade the Device: Tiny pressure sensors can be placed on the body or near the lungs, providing real-time data that can help medical personnel quickly identify any changes in a patient's condition.

 2. Blood Pressure Monitors